b0llull0s/Groxy/README.md

 # Groxy
-- Groxy is a modular proxy written in Go, designed to be integrated with a `C2` server in the future.
+- Groxy is a modular proxy written in `Go`, designed to be integrated with a `C2` server in the future.
 ## Features

 - `Transparent` Mode: Operate in a mode that intercepts all the traffic.